YuningQiu/transfer-learning/examples/cli/image_anomaly_detection.md

 using your own dataset.
 It performs defect analysis with the MVTec dataset using PyTorch.
 The workflow uses a pretrained ResNet50 v1.5 model from torchvision.

-## Transfer learning using a dataset from the TFDS catalog
+## Transfer learning using a dataset from catalog

 This example shows the Intel Transfer Learning Tool CLI being used for image anomaly detection transfer learning using the [MVTec](https://www.mvtec.com/company/research/datasets/mvtec-ad) dataset.

+### Download dataset
+[TBD] Download MVTec Anomaly Detection Dataset

 ```bash
 # Create dataset and output directories